julemagne/coursyl-improvements/README.md

 Fixes/Improvements:

+* The BIG issue: Users can enter markdown and html for their assignment questions and slides (reveal.js), respectively.
+This is a security hole.
+At the moment, instructors are the only ones with the permission to input text in these places... but a security hole is a security hole.
 * Better Date/Datetime selectors
 * Awful redirect flash message on every logout
 * Be consistent about number_with_precision vs. int_if_possible